statechannels/statechannels/packages/client-api-schema/client-api-schema.api.md

     hubAddress: string;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "EnableEthereumError" is marked as @public, but its signature references "JsonRpcError" which is marked as @beta
+//
 // @public (undocumented)
 export type EnableEthereumError = JsonRpcError<ErrorCodes['EnableEthereum']['EthereumNotEnabled'], 'Ethereum Not Enabled'>;

+// Warning: (ae-incompatible-release-tags) The symbol "EnableEthereumRequest" is marked as @public, but its signature references "JsonRpcRequest" which is marked as @beta
+//
 // @public (undocumented)
 export type EnableEthereumRequest = JsonRpcRequest<'EnableEthereum', {}>;

+// Warning: (ae-incompatible-release-tags) The symbol "EnableEthereumResponse" is marked as @public, but its signature references "JsonRpcResponse" which is marked as @beta
+//
 // @public (undocumented)
 export type EnableEthereumResponse = JsonRpcResponse<{
     signingAddress: Address;